 Hey, Congratulations!
 You have made it to the last days before giving birth to your little bundle of joy.
 Doesn’t it feel like time just flew?
-Well, not necessary that everyone feel the same way.
+Well, not necessary that everyone feels the same way.
 Though I loved & thoroughly enjoyed my first pregnancy, I used to count days before the baby came and felt it is just not ending.
-And with second one, I did not realize how the pregnancy flew by with a toddler to run around.
+And with the second one, I did not realize how the pregnancy flew by with a toddler to run around.

 Every pregnancy is different.
 Most of us find the third trimester stressful because of all the to-do list that seems endless.
 Here are a few things I have put together that will help you with your preparation.
 Well, the list includes a lot of fun things to do.
 Enjoy reading!

 1. Complete your Birth Plan